trueos/trueos-docs/trueos-handbook/install.rst

 To install the desktop, click the "Next" button to proceed to the next screen.

-.. note:: When installing a desktop, the installer will display a pop-up message if it cannot find a physical or virtual disk that does not meet the recommended minimum size of 50GB.
-It will let you continue an installation on a smaller disk, but you may run into disk space issues on smaller disks.

 .. index:: installation
 .. _Disk Selection Screen: